pelias/query/README.md

 }
 ```

-It's best practise to validate the variable(s) you are going to use at the top of your view so that 1) it doesn't execute with unmet dependencies and 2) it is clear for other developers which variables are required to execute it.
+It's best practise to validate the variable(s) you are going to use at the top of your view so that:
+1. it doesn't execute with unmet dependencies *and*
+2. it is clear for other developers which variables are required to execute it

 #### View API